kellywu3/Grid-Algorithms/README.md

 - **subscribers**: receive and process events from system
 - **benefits**: allows management of many publishers, allows subscribers to listen to specific events

+**Threads**
+- execution path within a program
+- allows allocation of time and/or performance resources amongst various tasks

 **Interfaces**
 - defines object behavior
 - can contain abstract methods